FINANCIAL AID RATE87%

 - University of Memphis in Memphis, TN (57 miles away)

-- Mississippi Valley State University in Itta Bena, MS (72 miles away)
+- Mississippi Valley State University in Columbus, MS (72 miles away)

-- Mississippi State University in Mississippi State, MS (76 miles away)
+- Mississippi State University in Perkinston, MS (76 miles away)

-- Delta State University in Cleveland, MS (85 miles away)
+- Delta State University in Greenville, MS (85 miles away)

-- Mississippi University for Women in Columbus, MS (88 miles away)
+- Mississippi University for Women in University, MS (88 miles away)